The 2020-2021 Michael Collyer Memorial Fellowship in Screenwriting is now closed for the year.

-The Michael Collyer Memorial Fellowship in Screenwriting is awarded to a graduating college senior who plans to pursue a career in screenwriting on completion of his or her undergraduate degree.
+The Michael Collyer Memorial Fellowship in Screenwriting is awarded to an emerging screenwriter (18-25) who plans to pursue a career in screenwriting.
 The winner receives a $10,000 stipend to write an original screenplay and is mentored during the course of the fellowship (one-year) by a prominent screenwriter.
 It is underwritten by a grant from the King Family Foundation, and hosted by The Black List.

-The fellowship is open to students across the country.
-The submission window opens in the fall, and the winner is announced at the Writers Guild Awards, usually in February.
-Entrants must be current undergraduate seniors with a demonstrated interest in, and talent for, screenwriting as a profession.
-Emphasis is placed on feature film projects that are character driven and personal in nature (no TV pilots at this time).
+The fellowship is open to students across the country and the winner will be announced in Spring, 2021.
+Note that this fellowship is for screenwriters between the ages of 18-25 who will be no older than 25 years of age as of December 31, 2020.
+Emphasis is placed on feature film projects that are character-driven and personal in nature (no TV pilots at this time).

 The award honors Michael Collyer, a distinguished entertainment attorney in New York City for four decades, who practiced primarily at his namesake firm Kay Collyer & Boose and specialized in television financing and production.